kmehrunes/javalin-jwt/README.md

 </dependencies>
 ```
 Require the java module with: `require com.github.kmehrunes.javalinjwt;`

+For Gradle, and other build systems, check https://jitpack.io/#kmehrunes/javalin-jwt/

 ## Features
 - Helper functions for Javalin Context to make working with JWTs easier, includes: extracting tokens from authorization headers, adding/getting tokens to/from cookies, and adding decoded JWT objects to contexts for future handlers to use